Irishbecky91/TheWaggingTailor/README.md

 ## Acknowledgements

-- I would like to thank my friends and family for their valued opinions and critic during the process of design and development.
+- I would like to thank my friends and family for their valued opinions and criticism during the process of design and development.
 - I would like to give a massive thank you to the Tutor support network who guided me through fixing many of the bugs on this site.
 - I would also like to thank my mentor, Chris, for his invaluable help and guidance throughout the process.